Export Import Price Report

 Commodities are coded and described based on the Harmonized System (HS) of classification.
 The HS classification is familiar to survey respondents because it is used worldwide for export and import when reporting transactions to Customs.

-Once there is an agreement on which price information is to be supplied, the price quotations are collected primarily by means of an electronic questionnaire.
-This is sent to each respondent for reporting the price in effect on the 15th of each month, or the nearest business day.
+Once there is an agreement on which price information is to be supplied, the price quotations are collected primarily by means of a questionnaire.
+This is sent to each respondent for reporting the price in effect on the 15th of each month, or the nearest prior business day.

 View the Questionnaire(s) and reporting guide(s) .